-• Faculty/staff along with the SoN leadership representative(s) will meet with the student to discuss the unprofessional behavior within 3 business days of becoming aware of the incident and deliver the PBDF of the incident.
-Professional behavior at the meeting is expected.

-- A student has the right to submit written documentation regarding their interpretation and perception of the incident.
-Written documentation will be part of the student's PBDF documentation. - A student may choose to consult with and attend the meeting with a neutral thirdparty within the School of Nursing, for example, the student's faculty advisor. - Student's failure to meet within 3 business days will result in immediate dismissal from the program. - Demonstration of unprofessional behavior during the meeting will be handled in accordance with the Nevada State University Student Code of Conduct. - Faculty/staff, in collaboration with the SoN leadership representative(s), will provide a copy of the fully executed PBDF to the student, to the student's advisor, and to the SoN Dean or designee.
+- Faculty/staff along with the SoN leadership representative(s) will meet with the student to discuss the unprofessional behavior within 3 business days of becoming aware of the incident and deliver the PBDF of the incident.
+Professional behavior at the meeting is expected. - A student has the right to submit written documentation regarding their interpretation and perception of the incident.
+Written documentation will be part of the student's PBDF documentation. - A student may choose to consult with and attend the meeting with a neutral thirdparty within the School of Nursing, for example, the student's faculty advisor. - Student's failure to meet within 3 business days without appropriate communication and valid reason will result in immediate dismissal from the program. - Demonstration of unprofessional behavior during the meeting will be handled in accordance with the Nevada State University Student Code of Conduct. - The SoN leadership representative will provide a copy of the fully executed PBDF to the student, the faculty/staff involved, the student's advisor, and to the Assistant Dean of SoN or designee.
 If the occurrence is in the clinical/lab setting as opposed to the theory setting, the theory instructor of record will be notified that a Professional Behavior Deficiency has been identified, that the remediation process is in progress, and notified also upon process completion.
-The original form will be placed in the student's SoN file. - Student to complete the remediation process as outlined above. - The Conduct Committee will review and provide a recommendation to the Dean of Nursing, up to and including dismissal.
-The Dean of Nursing will have the final decision on dismissal. - A letter will be issued via certified mail regarding the decision.
+The original form will be placed in the student's SoN file. - The student will complete the remediation process as outlined above. - The Conduct Committee will review and provide a recommendation to the Dean of Nursing, up to and including dismissal.
+The Dean of Nursing will have the final decision on dismissal.